These resources have shaped my own personal growth and Mind Muscles™ development.

 See my blog post on this book for more information.

-Super Trader: Make Consistent Profits in Good and Bad Markets – Van K. Tharp, McGraw Hill 2011
+Super Trader: Make Consistent Profits in Good and Bad Markets – by Van K. Tharp, McGraw Hill 2011

 Combining the sharp insight and technical brilliance that have drawn legions of investors to his books and seminars, Tharp provides a holistic approach for becoming a successful full-time trader.

-The Daily Trading Coach: 101 lessons for becoming your own trading psychologist – Brett N. Steenbarger, 2009 Wiley Publishing
+The Daily Trading Coach: 101 lessons for becoming your own trading psychologist – by Brett N. Steenbarger, 2009 Wiley Publishing

 Dr. Steenbarger covers every aspect of the transformational process that traders and investors will need to deal with.
 Reading the book is like walking on a field of diamonds and hearing them crunch under your boots.
 The major issues that most of my clients are working on are all addressed clearly along with suggested solutions.

-Trading in the Zone: Master the Market with Confidence, Discipline and a Winning Attitude – Mark Douglas, 2000 NYIFD
+Trading in the Zone: Master the Market with Confidence, Discipline and a Winning Attitude – by Mark Douglas, 2000 NYIFD

 For Douglas, maximizing the trader’s state of mind is the key to successful results.
 He teaches traders to think in terms of probabilities and to adopt the core beliefs necessary to assuming a “winner’s mindset.”

-Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life – Nassim Nicholas Taleb, 2001 Texere LLC
+Fooled by Randomness: The Hidden Role of Chance in the Markets and in Life – by Nassim Nicholas Taleb, 2001 Texere LLC

 Taleb deals with three areas of difficulty we face with our current thinking processes: the problem of induction, survivorship biases and our genetic unfitness to the modern world.
 Our brains want to create patterns from random events that bare no relationship to reality and Taleb clarifies this tendency.

-The Mental Strategies of Top Traders: The Psychological Determinants of Trading Success – Ari Kiev, 2010 Wiley
+The Mental Strategies of Top Traders: The Psychological Determinants of Trading Success – by Ari Kiev, 2010 Wiley

 Kiev defines the characteristics of successful traders by looking across a broad range of skill sets with case studies that provide a real-world picture of what it really takes to make it in today’s markets.